Amirmohammadpiran/MAS-Lang/README.md

 # LLVM Compiler Project 2023
 Hi!
 This is MAS-Lang!
-A useless but a tricky language and we have designed a compiler for it in C++ !
+A useless but tricky language and we have designed a compiler for it in C++ !

 This language supports: